frankframework/frank-manual/docs/source/testing/ladybug/ignore/testSpecific.rst

    .. image:: tabTestAfterUpload.jpg

 #.
 Press "Open" (number 3).
 You see the figure below.
 You are in a new tab (number 1).
-You are in a new tab (number 1).
 Select the topmost "Pipeline" node in the tree view (number 2).

    .. image:: afterUploadPrepareEdit.jpg